theoknock/AVMotionDetectorLite2025/README.md

 **Next-gen Motion Detection and Scene Monitoring in Real Time**

-AVMotionDetector2025 is a Swift-powered iOS/macOS app that combines traditional **motion detection** with a powerful new feature: **scene change monitoring**.
+AVMotionDetector2025 is a Swift-powered iOS app that combines traditional **motion detection** with a powerful new feature: **scene change monitoring**.
 Not only can it detect moving intruders, but it can also alert you when something appears—or disappears—without moving at all.

 ![AVMotionDetector2025Icon-small](https://github.com/user-attachments/assets/9286dfda-bf43-43a3-aa11-f29c1f5bf9bc)